X-Factor (comics): Volume 3 (2005–2013)

-Peter David put a noir spin on the mutant series and dealt with Jamie Madrox as the central character.
-The new series spun off of the "House of M" and "Decimation" storylines and also "Madrox" mini-series opens with a suicide attempt by Rictor, who has lost his powers.
+The new series opens with a suicide attempt by Rictor, who has lost his powers.
 The series deals with the group's attempt to unravel the truth behind the "Decimation" and its aftermath, fighting with Singularity Investigations, and dealing with Madrox's powers and their consequences.

 During the "Messiah Complex" storyline, Jamie and Layla travel to a dystopian future in which mutants are persecuted and imprisoned.
 Jamie escapes and returns to the early 21st century, but Layla is still trapped.
 Rahne fears (because of a glimpse she has had of the future) that she, while in her wolf shape, will murder Jamie and Layla.
 To prevent this, she quits the team and joins X-Force.
 Rictor also quits.
 Jamie travels to the future with the help of an aged Layla Miller and helps a rebellion led by a cyborg Scott Summers and his daughter Ruby, while the rest of the team is in the present.
 After battling Arcade, who captured Rictor (who then rejoins), the team meets one of Jamie's duplicates, who calls himself Cortex and is joined by new members: